On the Mathematical Theory of Ensemble (Linear-Gaussian) Kalman-Bucy Filtering: Some Topics for Discussion

+In the stability results stated in this work, we emphasised unstable models $A$ but required sufficiently large ensemble sizes $\sfN\geq d$.
+Nevertheless, most stability results stated in this work with the hypothesis that ``$\sfN$ is sufficiently large'' may be restated with this condition replaced with ``$\sfN\geq 1$ and $\mathrm{Absc}(A)<0$'', and such results hold time-uniformly over infinite time horizons.
+In \cite{Bishop/DelMoral/Niclas:2017,2017arXiv171110065B,Bishop/DelMoral/multiDimRicc} the details on ``$\sfN$ is sufficiently large'' are given more explicitly.
+Note some results that do not consider or rely on the long time stability behaviour of the samples, e.g. the fluctuation size of the sample covariance about its true value, hold with $\sfN\geq 1$ and any matrix $A$, e.g. this is true for the {\tt DEnKF} in Theorem \ref{theo-3-intro}.

-We remark that the assumption that the true Kalman-Bucy filter is stable in the sense $\mu(A-{{P}}_{\infty}\,S)<0$ is used in a number of the fluctuation (on the sample mean) and long-time behavioural results in this article.
-This is stronger than the more natural assumption that $\mathrm{Absc}(A-{{P}}_{\infty}\,S)<0$.
+We remark that the assumption that the true Kalman-Bucy filter is stable in the sense $\mu(A-{{P}}_{\infty}\,S)<0$ is used in a number of the fluctuation (on the sample mean) and long-time behavioural results given in the cited, prior, work \cite{DelMoral/Tugaut:2016,Bishop/DelMoral/Niclas:2017,2017arXiv171110065B,Bishop/DelMoral/multiDimRicc,Bishop/DelMoral/STV2018}.
+It was originally believed by the authors that this condition was a stronger assumption than the more natural condition $\mathrm{Absc}(A-{{P}}_{\infty}\,S)<0$.
 The latter follows from the very natural model assumptions of detectability and stabilisability, see (\ref{steady-state-eq}) and the discussion following that equation, e.g. \cite[Theorems 9.12, 9.15]{Lancaster1995}.
-In this sense, asking for $\mu(A-{{P}}_{\infty}\,S)<0$ on the true filter may be viewed as asking for a type of strong observability and controllability.
-This is similarly in line with asking for $S\in\bbS_d^+$ which is itself a type of strong observability assumption.
+However, the particular logarithmic norm $\mu(\cdot)$ used throughout the prior work in \cite{DelMoral/Tugaut:2016,Bishop/DelMoral/Niclas:2017,2017arXiv171110065B,Bishop/DelMoral/multiDimRicc,Bishop/DelMoral/STV2018} is unimportant, i.e. the matrix norm defining the log-norm can be chosen arbitrarily.
+From \cite[Theorem 5]{strom1975logarithmic}, it is now known that if $\mathrm{Absc}(A-{{P}}_{\infty}\,S)<0$, then there exists a particular log-norm $\mu(\cdot)$ such that $\mu(A-{{P}}_{\infty}\,S)<0$.
+Thus, the conditions antecedent in much of the prior work, in which we ask for $\mu(A-{{P}}_{\infty}\,S)<0$ can be replaced with just asking for classical detectability and stabilisability conditions.
+(In prior work it was discussed and claimed by the authors that asking for $\mu(A-{{P}}_{\infty}\,S)<0$ may be viewed as asking for a type of strong observability and controllability.
+This may be true if one specifies first the log-norm of interest.
+But if one does not care which log-norm is used, we can significantly relax the setting and simply ask for detectability/stabilisability which leads to $\mathrm{Absc}(A-{{P}}_{\infty}\,S)<0$).
+Much of the analysis, as already discussed, requires $S\in\bbS_d^+$ which automatically implies detectability (in fact a much stronger condition than observability).

 It is worth noting again that all moment boundedness and fluctuation results stated in this work hold with any $\sfN\geq 1$ and without further assumptions if one replaces the constants $c,c_{n},c_{n}(Q),c_{n}(z,Q)\ldots$ with functions that depend on (and grow with) the time horizon $t\geq0$.